-As of March 25, 2008, the Company had 23 capital lease agreements related to its restaurant properties, 21 of which originated with its developer.
+As of June 24, 2008, the Company operated 23 restaurants under capital lease agreements, 21 of which originated with Dunham Capital Management, L.L.C.
+(Dunham), a commercial developer.
 The land portion of these leases is classified as an operating lease while the building portion of these leases is classified as a capital lease because its present value was greater than 90% of the estimated fair value at the beginning of the lease and/or the lease term represents 75% or more of the expected life of the property.
 The Company also has a land and building lease agreement for its beer production facility.
 This ten-year lease allows the Company to purchase the facility at any time for \$1.00 plus the unamortized construction costs.
 Because the construction costs will be fully amortized through payment of rent during the base term, if the option is exercised at or after the end of the initial ten-year period, the option price will be \$1.00.
 As such, the lease is classified as a capital lease.
-For information regarding leases entered into subsequent to March 25, 2008, see Note 12.